 Oak Tree Resources believes preventing teens from becoming homeless means educating and supporting parents to build safe, structured environment for teens.
 Our team works with local resources to offer parents, guardians and youth a supportive mentor and programming to increase knowledge of their developing teen.
+Together, we can walk with area youth into a safer future and avoiding homelessness.

 Do you need to talk?
 Call or text-Oak Tree Resources 970-335-9667